joe-engalan/VMKata/README.md

 TODO:

-Add coins to the coin bank when item is dispensed <-- My decision If there isn't enough money when dispense is pressed, display the price After price is displayed, subsequent displays will retun to normal display behavior Add the concept of a saved message that is displayed once.
+If there isn't enough money when dispense is pressed, display the price After price is displayed, subsequent displays will retun to normal display behavior
-Add a coin bank for making change

 Refactor CoinCollection to use a collection like a map?
 Put brackets on single-line ifs.
 Refactor ProductCollection to use a collection like a map or a set?